neelsg/lithium/docs/tour.md

 Deferred function calls are pushed onto a stack.
 When a function returns, its deferred calls are executed in last-in-first-out order.

+## Classes

+    Li 0

+    import fmt

+    local Vertex class:
+        X int
+        Y int

+    export main fn():
+        fmt.printLn(Vertex(1, 2))

+Lithium allows simple object-oriented programming.
+A class is a collection of properties and methods.

+## Class properties

+    Li 0

+    import fmt

+    local Vertex class:
+        X int
+        Y int

+    export main fn():
+        v Vertex = Vertex(1, 2)
+        v.X = 4
+        fmt.printLn(v.X)

+Class properties are accessed using a dot.

+## Shorthand for initializing classes

+    local Vertex class:
+        X int
+        Y int

+Given the above class, the following statements are equivalent:

+    v Vertex = Vertex(1, 2)
+    v Vertex(1, 2)
+    v Vertex(X = 1, Y = 2)

+## Methods

+    Li 0

+    import
+        fmt
+        math

+    local Vertex class:
+        X float
+        Y float
+        Dist (V) fn() float:
+            return math.sqrt(V.X ** 2 + V.Y ** 2)

+    export main fn():
+        v Vertex(1, 2)
+        fmt.printLn(v.Dist())

+Methods are functions defined within a class.
+Note the `(V)` before `fn()`, this is the name with which the object can be accessed within the function itself.

+## Default values and the initializer function

+    Li 0

+    import
+        fmt
+        math

+    local Vertex class:
+        X float = 1
+        Y float = 1
+        (V) fn(X, Y float) Vertex:
+            V.X, V.Y = X, Y
+            return V
+        Dist (V) fn() float:
+            return math.sqrt(V.X ** 2 + V.Y ** 2)

+    export main fn():
+        v Vertex(1, 2)
+        fmt.printLn(v.Dist())

+Just like normal variables, properties in a class can also be set to an initial value which will then be the default for any objects of that class.

+You can create an unnamed function in a class which returns the an object of the class type.
+This function then becomes the initializer and will be used when creating an object of that class such as with `v Vertex(1, 2)`.

+## Private values

+    Li 0

+    import
+        fmt
+        math

+    local Vertex class:

+        local: // X and Y can now only be accessed by methods within the object X float = 1
+            Y float = 1

+        (V) fn(X, Y float) Vertex:
+            V.X, V.Y = X, Y
+            return V

+        Dist (V) fn() float:
+            return math.sqrt(V.X ** 2 + V.Y ** 2)

+    export main fn():
+        v Vertex(1, 2)
+        fmt.printLn(v.Dist())

+You can use the `local` keyword to make properties or even methods only available to the methods in the object itself.
+If you try to use `v.X` in the main function in this case, you will get a compile error.

+## Dynamic properties

+    Li 0

+    import
+        fmt
+        math

+    local Vertex class:

+        local XValue float
+        X property:
+            get (V) fn() float:
+                return V.XValue
+            set (V) fn(X float):
+                if X >= 0:
+                    V.XValue = X
+                else:
+                    V.XValue = X * -1

+        local YValue float
+        Y property:
+            get (V) fn() float:
+                return V.YValue
+            set (V) fn(Y float):
+                if Y >= 0:
+                    V.YValue = Y
+                else:
+                    V.YValue = Y * -1

+        (V) fn(X, Y float) Vertex:
+            V.X, V.Y = X, Y
+            return V

+        Dist (V) fn() float:
+            return math.sqrt(V.X ** 2 + V.Y ** 2)

+    export main fn():
+        v Vertex(1, 2)
+        fmt.printLn(v.Dist())

+Properties can have a `get` and `set` method which allows for more control over what happens when you retrieve or assign a value to that property.

+If the `get` method is omitted, you will get a compile error if you try to retrieve the property.
+If the `set` method is omitted, you will get a compile error if you try to assign a value to the property.

+A `get` and `set` method can also be assigned at the top of the class which will allow you to assign or retrieve a custom value by directly using the object name

+## Inheritance

+    Li 0

+    import fmt

+    export main fn():
+        myInt class extends int:
+            double (I) fn() myInt:
+                return I * 2

+        i myInt = 3
+        fmt.printLn(i.double().double()) // This will print 12

+The `extends` keyword allows you to create new classes by extending existing ones.
+It is possible to inherit from more than one class by listing all the classes after the `extends` keyword.